truenas/middleware/docs/userguide/index.rst

 Table 13a summarizes the type of software which can be installed into each type of jail.
 Click the name of the type of software for instructions on how to install that type of software.

-**NOTE:** the software which can be installed into a Linux jail is limited to the command line package management tool provided by that Linux distribution.
+.. note:: the software which can be installed into a Linux jail is limited to the command line package management tool provided by that Linux distribution.
 If you install software into a Linux jail, install the 32-bit version of the software.

 **Table 13a: What Type of Software can be Installed Into a Jail?**